changanluoxue/SigMA/signature-code/README.md

 This is a documentation file for the code.
-The `data` folder contains both the market data and simulated data that are used in experiments.
+The `data` folder contains the market data that are used in experiments.
 The program `path.py` in `data` folder is used to generate rough volatility processes.

 The `numerical_example1` folder contains the program of sensitivity analysis with respect to strides (Corresponding to `section 4.1.2` of the paper).
 The `numerical_example2` folder contains the program of sensitivity analysis with respect to signature truncation order (Corresponding to `section 4.1.3` of the paper).